 Example: If your occupier has no services, and you add one Public IP service and one internet service (LAN only), Switch ports will show the value 0/3.
 This indicates that, out of the three allocated switch ports (2 to enable Public IP and one the internet device), zero are currently in use.

-Note: The devices need to be connected and activated to update the numerator to 1.
+Note: The devices need to be connected and activated to update the numerator.

 Notes:

-• You will not be able to activate devices exceeding the allocation number (denominator) shown in this service view.
+• You are not able to activate devices exceeding the allocation number (denominator) shown in this service view.
 In order to use more devices, you need to assign more services, either by adding services or increasing the service quantity.

 Did this answer your question?